michelesr/thesis/src/context.md

 software architecture wasn't a problem, but in bigger projects this absence often leaded to examples of *spaghetti code*, that brought entire projects to failure.
-The situation improved when developers began to divide the code using a modular approach, as suggested by the Unix philosophy @unix, assuring reuse of code and a better maintenance of the projects.
+The situation improved when developers began to divide the code using a modular approach, as suggested by the Unix philosophy @unix, assuring reuse and a better maintenance of the projects.

-### Model View Contoller
+### Model View Controller

 Regarding web applications, a common adopted software architecture is the *MVC* (Model View Controller), that consists in the separation of the application in